 It’s also welcome news for the Meadowlands, a harness racing institution that runs Friday and Saturday nights.

-The track conducted a nearly-unheard of 18-race card last Saturday and cleared a $4 million all-source handle, according to track officials.
-The Meadowlands exceeded $7.5 million handle for the weekend.
+The track conducted a nearly unheard-of 18-race card last Saturday and cleared a $4 million all-source handle, according to track officials.
+The Meadowlands exceeded a $7.5 million handle for the weekend.

 That’s WITHOUT spectators.
-Imagine what might occur now.
+Imagine what might happen now.

 The COVID-19 crossover